Rocky Mountain Gray Wolves Removed from Endangered Species List

 Florida Seeks to Launch a Conservation Blueprint

-On April 20, the Florida Fish and Wildlife Conservation Commission (FWC) held the first in a series of meetings with a broad group of stakeholders to launch a regional project in southwest Florida to create a cooperative conservation blueprint.
+On April 20, the Florida Fish and Wildlife Conservation Commission (FWC) will hold the first in a series of meetings with a broad group of stakeholders to launch a regional project in southwest Florida to create a cooperative conservation blueprint.
 FWC will use as it's starting point the recommendations and maps from Babcock Ranch wildlife corridor study authored by noted Florida conservation biologists Reed Noss and Tom Hoctor and the Babcock Ranch steering committee recommendations which were co-drafted and endorsed by the Sierra Club.
 The project will be funded by federal funds provided to the State of Florida for its State Action Plan.

 Beluga Whale Gets Critical Habitat in Alaska